Establishing theories in energy science.

 Is an admission fee waiver available for applicants?

 A8.
-Yes, There is also admission fee waiver programme for those who are suffering a major, unexpected financial hardship.
-The application becomes available after the announcement of the final admission results and there are a few important notes for international applicants on terms and conditions.
+Yes.
+There is an admission fee waiver programme for those experiencing a major, unexpected financial hardship.
+Application becomes available after the announcement of the final admission results and there are a few important notes for international applicants on terms and conditions.
 Please contact the office for the details. .

 Q9.
 Tuition waiver